-USPS offers its Priority Mail service, which features a variety of options within it, including Flat Rate mailing in envelopes and boxes.
-E-commerce or other small businesses that meet specific requirements for Priority Mail or Priority Mail Express may qualify for Commercial Plus Pricing.
+USPS offers its Priority Mail service, which features various options within it, including Flat Rate mailing in envelopes and boxes.
+Ecommerce or other small businesses that meet specific requirements for Priority Mail or Priority Mail Express may qualify for Commercial Plus Pricing.

 Let’s take a look at a couple of situations and which shipper is best for each:

-- Heavy packages in small boxes: If you’re shipping auto parts or raw materials for art projects made of metal, then consider USPS Priority Mail Flat Rate.
+- Heavy packages in small boxes: If you’re shipping auto parts or other raw materials made of metal, then consider USPS Priority Mail Flat Rate.
 You must use USPS packaging, but “if it fits, it ships” for one price, regardless of weight.
 International delivery also is available.

 - Featherweight items with normal dimensions: As long as the item is less than 2 pounds and has a normal dimensional weight, FedEx or UPS is your best bet.

-- Light items (less than 2 pounds) with large dimensional weights: Now that USPS factors dimensional weight into its pricing, there isn’t much difference between FedEx, USPS or UPS.
+- Light items (less than 2 pounds) with large dimensional weights: USPS factors dimensional weight into its pricing, so rates for FedEx, USPS or UPS aren’t largely different.

 - Packages exceeding 2 pounds: If your customer can wait 5 days for a package, FedEx or UPS Ground guarantee their delivery dates.
-Unlike USPS, which uses FedEx to fly cargo around the world, both UPS and FedEx use a combination of their own planes and chartered flights to ensure accurate tracking.
-Be sure the dimensional weight is accurate or you will be unpleasantly surprised.
+Unlike USPS, which uses FedEx to fly Priority Mail and Priority Mail Express worldwide, both UPS and FedEx use a combination of their own planes and chartered flights to ensure accurate tracking.
+Be sure the dimensional weight is correct or you will be unpleasantly surprised.

-- Shipping potentially hazardous or restricted items: Some items are off-limits or have strict regulations on how and where they can ship.
-UPS and FedEx can handle the delivery of plants, alcohol and electronics with lithium batteries at a reasonable cost.
+Shipping potentially hazardous or restricted items: Some items are off-limits or have strict regulations on how and where they can ship.

 USPS vs. UPS vs. FedEx Costs: Express Shipping